jkaryo1/GoTime/README.md

 alert the user when they should be getting ready for and leaving for an event.

 Features:

-	1. Create, edit, and delete events with information such as location, time, date, title, transportation method, preparation time, and notes abou the event.
+	1. Create, edit, and delete events with information such as location, time, date, title, transportation method, preparation time, and notes about the event

-	2. Appliction notifies the user when it is time to start getting ready for the event, which is calculated by summing the time of the event, the time it will take to get there based via the specified transportation method from the user's current location, and the minutes they specified they want to prepare for the event.
+	2. Application notifies the user when it is time to start getting ready for the	event, which is calculated by summing the time of the event, the time it will take to get there based via the specified transportation method from the user's current location, and the minutes they specified they want to prepare for the	event

-	3. Application notifies the user when it is time to leave for the event, based on the time of the event and the time it would take to travel there from the user's (updated) current location.
+	3. Application notifies the user when it is time to leave for the event, based on the time of the event and the time it would take to travel there from the user's (updated) current location

-	4. Application notifies the user when it is time for the event.
+	4. Application notifies the user when it is time for the event

-	5. Notifications have alarm sounds that can be chosen in the app.
-Notifications apear as an alert dialog, whether the app is open or running.
+	5. Notifications have alarm sounds that can be chosen in the app Notifications appear as an alert dialog, whether the app is open or running

 	6. Customize default values for preparation time, transportation method, and alarm type

 	7. View all events in application

 Changes:
-	1. Changed font colors slighty to better match the primary purlple color
+	1. Changed font colors slightly to better match the primary purple color

-	2. Changed the color of the cancel button so it does not appear disabled.
+	2. Changed the color of the cancel button so it does not appear disabled

-	3. If the user cancels an event in the EventActivitywithout making any changes to it, the alert dialog confirmin the action does not appear to confirm action
+	3. If the user cancels an event in the EventActivity without making any changes to it, the alert dialog confirming the action does not appear to confirm action

 	4. Fixed errors with location services not working with APIs 23+

 	5. Pressing the back button in the EventActivity acts the same as pressing cancel

 	6. Splash screen removed as it was not being used properly

-	7. If no loction services are enabled, "location services disabled" appears where the time to next evet would usually.
+	7. If no location services are enabled, "location services disabled" appears where the time to next event would usually

 	8. Day of week is now included in the dividers between days as suggested by Prof. Selinski

-	9. Added functionality for notes in each event.
+	9. Added functionality for event notes as suggested by Prof. Selinski

+NOTE:
+	The addition of notes to each event requires the database structure to be changed.
+This will cause the app to crash if any previous versions have not first been uninstalled.
+BEFORE INSTALLING THIS VERSION, UNINSTALL ANY PREVIOUS VERSIONS FROM YOUR DEVICE.

 Database Storage:
 We decided to use SQLiteDatabase as opposed to Firebase.
 This decision was